YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         String

     Description
-        The default class "value" associated with the displayed value will be replaced by the string.
+        The default class **value** associated with the displayed value will be replaced by the string.